CompuTec/computec-docs/docs/wms/user-guide/catch-weight.md

 Catch Weight in CompuTec WMS refers to the ability to measure inventory using both inventory Unit of Measurement (IUoM) and document UoM (DUoM).

-You can watch an introduction video [here](https://www.youtube.com/watch?v=XGptQ9TQ90U).
+You can watch an introduction video about Catch Weight [here](https://www.youtube.com/watch?v=XGptQ9TQ90U).

 ---